Sponsored by

 Morning

 Get up before dawn to ascend the moonlike Mt Pinatubo, whose eruption shook the world in 1991.
 Make your way to the starting point in Capas, about an hour north of Clark by car.
-From here it’s a thrilling 1-hour journey across rivers and through lunar-like rock and lahar fields.
-Once the road ends you walk the final 30 minutes to the top.
+From here, it’s a thrilling 1-hour journey across rugged lahar fields, river crossings and through lunar-like terrain.
+Once the road ends, you walk the final 45 minutes to the crater lake.
 It’s possible to walk the whole way up with a guide, but the 4WD trip really is thrilling.
-Trips to the summit must depart between 6am and 8am.
-Group trips can be arranged from Angeles, or contact Alvin & Angie Mt Pinatubo Guesthouse (0919 861 4102), who can connect you with other people to share costs.
+Treks are carefully scheduled and must depart between 6am and 8am.
+However, sometimes schedules may be adjusted to 5am to 7am.
+Group trips can be arranged from Angeles City, or contact Alvin & Angie Mt Pinatubo Guesthouse (0919 861 4102), who can connect you with other people to share costs.
+Alternatively, you can contact the Capas Tourism Office (+63 962 153 1184), the official body that manages the Mt.
+Pinatubo Trekking Adventure.
+They can connect you with accredited guides.
 Your trip will include lunch.

 Afternoon

-You’ll likely be exhausted and exhilarated and ready to make your way to the unassuming San Juan, 4.5 hours by bus away.
+You’ll likely be exhausted and exhilarated and ready to make your way to the unassuming San Juan, 4 hours and 30 minutes away by bus.
 Known as La Union to the surfers, San Juan has a laid-back surf scene with hostels and food courts catering mostly to shoe-string travelers, which is all the fun.
 Book 2 nights at Kahel Resort.
 This high-end resort is steps from the water and offers board rentals and surf lessons.

 Dinner